 Even if you're over 21, laser eye surgery should only be carried out if your glasses or contact lens prescriptions hasn't changed significantly over the last two years or more.

 You may also not be suited to laser surgery if you:

 Prices can vary depending on where you live in the country, the individual clinic and the type of equipment used during the procedure.
-However, as a rough estimate you usually have to pay somewhere around £800-1,500 for each eye.
+However, as a rough estimate, you usually have to pay somewhere around £800-1,500 for each eye.

 Lens implant surgery

 Lens implant surgery is a relatively new type of surgery for short-sightedness.
 It involves implanting an artificial lens into your eye through a small cut in your cornea.